thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 This project requires some new features in alsa-lib and alsa-utils, so build the newest ALSA from source code.

+| **WARNING** installing alsa-lib system wide may break some audio applications.
+| Please only do this if you know what you are doing.
+It's recommended to install it locally (under $HOME) or use Docker (see "Build SOF with Docker" chapter.)

 .. code-block:: bash

    cd ~/work/sof/